Georgetown University: Greek life

-Although Jesuit schools are not obliged to disassociate from Greek systems, many do, and Georgetown University officially recognizes and funds only one of the many Greek organizations on campus, Alpha Phi Omega, the national co-ed community service fraternity.
-Despite this, other Greek organizations exist on campus, although none require members to live in fraternal housing.
+Many Jesuit schools choose to disassociate from Greek systems, and Georgetown University officially recognizes and funds only one of the many Greek organizations on campus, Alpha Phi Omega, the national co-ed community service fraternity.
+Other Greek organizations exist on campus, although none require members to live in Greek housing.
 Additionally, Georgetown University students are affiliated, in some cases, with fraternities at other nearby universities and colleges.